Dana Point State Marine Conservation Area

 sea star next to a worn penny

-Bat star in Dana Point SMCA. photo © P. Joe, CC BY-NC 2.0
+Bat star in Dana Point SMCA.
+Photo © P. Joe, CC BY-NC 2.0.

 Dana Point SMCA can be accessed from Highway 1 and offers an abundance of recreational activities, including kayaking, whale watching, diving, and fishing.
 On shore, there are ample tidepooling opportunities and gray whales can be seen during their annual migrations from December through April.

 For ocean lovers, there are multiple surf breaks, swimming spots, and dive sites.
-Snorkelers, scuba, and free divers can explore multiple kelp forests and rocky reefs including those at Monarch Point and Thousand Steps.
+Snorkelers, scuba divers, and free divers can explore multiple kelp forests and rocky reefs including those at Monarch Point and Thousand Steps.
 Salt Creek Beach Park is a prime spot for sunset picnics.
 Surfing and tidepooling are popular at Salt Creek as well as Strand Beach to the south.

 On the cliffs at the south end of the SMCA, Dana Point Nature Interpretive Center offers informative nature and history tours.
 Beautiful views of Dana Point SMCA can be enjoyed from the three mile trail system of Dana Point Headlands Conservation Area.